upenn-libraries/xmlaminar/README.md

 ## Build and use
 ### Building
-Build using maven (i.e., `mvn clean install` from top-level project); all dependencies should be available in Maven Central, with the exception of a runtime dependency on the Oracle JDBC driver (see below).
+Build using [Maven](http://maven.apache.org/) (i.e., `mvn clean install` from top-level project); all dependencies should be available in Maven Central, with the exception of a runtime dependency on the Oracle JDBC driver (see below).
 Top level pom file builds all modules.
 Command-line runnable jar file is generated at:
 `cli/dist/xmlaminar-cli-[version]-jar-with-dependencies.jar`

 #### JDBC driver dependency